wtcounter/wtcounter/README.md

 Architecture:
   App is developed using MVVM pattern.
 It uses AAC - viewmodel and livedata for reactive UI.

+ ## Translation

+ Join the project on Crowdin at https://crowdin.com/project/word-counter, if you'd like to add new translation or improve current translations for word counter.

  ## License
 Word Text Counter is licensed under [GNU General Public License v3](LICENSE).